Caledonian Airways Flight 153: Investigation

 The accident investigation was undertaken by the Directorate of Civil Aviation in Cameroon.
 The inquiry was held in Paris, as Cameroon was a former French colony that had recently become independent.

 Several scenarios were suggested in the inquiry.
-One such suggestion was an engine failure, however after an investigation of the power plants and the propeller governors, this idea was eliminated.
-It was also suggested that the landing gear may have been operated incorrectly, however the inquiry established that the nose wheel and starboard undercarriage were up and locked, and whilst they could not definitely prove that the port undercarriage was up and locked, the board decided that it was likely up and locked.
+One such suggestion was an engine failure; however, after an investigation of the power plants and the propeller governors, this idea was eliminated.
+It was also suggested that the landing gear may have been operated incorrectly; however, the inquiry established that the nose wheel and starboard undercarriage were up and locked, and whilst they could not definitely prove that the port undercarriage was up and locked, the board decided that it was likely up and locked.

-The inquiry then discovered that there was a discrepancy of +1040 kg in the load sheet of the airliner.
-However even with this minor error, the aircraft should have been able to take off from Douala.
+The inquiry then discovered that the plane was 1040 kg heavier than the load sheet's figure.
+However, even with this minor error, the aircraft should have been able to take off from Douala.
 Although the investigators could not rule out an error in V2 resulting from the load error, they determined that this would not have been an error serious enough to bring down the plane.

 The Inquiry published its report on 26 July 1963 in Paris, and they were unable to determine with "absolute certainty" what had caused the accident.
 They found that there was evidence to support the theory that an elevator spring tab mechanism may have jammed and that this would have resulted in abnormal elevator control forces being required during take-off.
 Their investigation showed that this would be consistent with a long take off run and the risk of losing height when the flaps were retracted.

-There were a number of factors that the inquiry could not rule out including instrumentation failure, improper operation of the flaps, electrical failure, or an unforeseen incident in the cockpit.
+There were a number of factors that the inquiry could not rule out, including instrumentation failure, improper operation of the flaps, electrical failure, or an unforeseen incident in the cockpit.
 The inquiry was also unable to explain why the aircraft deviated from its flight path, or why the landing lights were off.